Do they love bees?

 Attract people to join the game

 Using hooks to get people signed up to games and sending a clear message about its purpose or social benefit is vital given the assumptions about gaming not being “serious”.
+The “I love bees” game sent the most active players they knew jars of honey to provoke a reaction and get them on board.

-This example may not seem serious, but drawing lateral parallels with the real world can be a subliminal way of training people, in a similar way that
+This example may not seem serious, but drawing lateral parallels with the real world can be a subliminal way of training people, in a similar way that Pet Society can help children learn to look after themselves.

 Although the conventional approach for councils is to target the general public, we could mobilise groups who may be strongly involved in a very niche area – like geocaching.
 They may be a smaller target audience, but more likely to take part.
 In this instance, it makes sense to promote the game through their existing channels first – as that is where they are.